HIV Treatment Guidelines

 If you want to start long-acting HIV treatment, the guidelines recommend that you first get your viral load to an undetectable level using oral HIV drugs (pills or tablets) before switching to injectable Cabenuva.
 Sometimes, a two-tablet regimen is taken for a short time before starting injections.

 While the recommended initial regimens for most people living with HIV are the best choices for HIV treatment, they may not be ideal for everyone.
-Because everyone's situation is different, there may be certain clinical situations in which different treatments are actually better for you.
-You and your health care provider should choose drugs based on your specific needs.
+Because everyone's situation is different, there may be certain situations in which different treatments are actually better for you.
+You and your healthcare provider should choose drugs based on your specific needs.
 Think about what will fit into your lifestyle, including dosing schedule, number of pills, and side effects.
 Also consider what other medications you are taking, any other medical conditions you have, and the results of resistance testing (see below).

 Whatever regimen you choose to take, you need to take your drugs on schedule.
 This is called adherence.
 In order to get the most benefit from HIV treatment, good adherence is required.
 This is because HIV drugs need to be kept at a certain level in your body to fight the virus.
 If the drug level falls, HIV may have a chance to fight back and develop resistance.
 Skipping doses, not taking the drugs on time, or not following food requirements can cause your drugs to be less effective or stop working altogether.